Neeva

-Neeva was an internet search engine that emphasized protecting searchers' privacy.
+Neeva was an internet search engine founded in 2019 that emphasized protecting searchers' privacy.
 It utilized various APIs of other websites to show quick results to queries and for traditional links it used the help of its partners and its own crawler.
+It shut down in 2023 and was bought by Snowflake Inc.

 The company was based in Mountain View, California and had 25 employees as of June 19, 2020.

 History

 Neeva was founded in 2019 by Sridhar Ramaswamy and Vivek Raghunathan.
 Neeva had raised $77.5m from investors.

 In 2023, the co-founders announced the shutdown of the search engine on June 2.
 According to them, the main reason for that decision was how hard it was to persuade normal users to make the switch.
 They thanked customers and announced that they would be compensating users for the unused portion of Neeva accounts and reallocating their tools and technologies to other industries.

 In May 2023, Snowflake announced the acquisition of Neeva, for $185.4M in cash.
 This was to accelerate the search in the Cloud through Artificial Intelligence.
 Following the acquisition, Neeva co-founder Sridhar Ramaswamy later became the CEO of Snowflake.